-DANCE OF NATURE: Integrative Movement
+DANCE OF NATURE: Isadora Duncan and the return of Integrative Education

 Let us first teach little children to breathe, to vibrate, to feel, and to become one with the general harmony and movement of nature.
 Let us first produce a beautiful human being, a dancing child" - Isadora Duncan